-Site area (Ha) Approximate dwelling yield 33
+HR2 (Hill Ridware 2) Site area (Ha) 1.1

+Approximate dwelling yield 33

-The site is currently an agricultural field located to the east of the village and is bounded by residential development on two sides.
-Within the site is an area of protected trees.
+The site is currently an agricultural field located to the east of village and is bounded by residential development on two side Within the site is an area of protected trees.

+/ development considerations:

-- Potential ecological impacts should be considered due to the greenfield nature of the site. - Tree preservation orders within and adjacent to the site boundary will need to be considered and accommodated within the design of any proposals. - Connectivity to village and the services within the settlement along with access to green infrastructure networks. - Scheme should be designed to take account of the edge of village location and manage the transition from urban to rural.
+- Connectivity to village and the services within the settlement along with access to green infrastructure networks. - Scheme should be designed to take account of the edge of village location and manage the transition from urban to rural.